Beer is an integral part Germany’s culture and history.

 Following his order, beer consumption went up, contributing to the popularity of beer in Prussia and in the rest of Germany, which continues to this day.

 A traditional German dish is schnitzel, or cutlet, which can be either a thin slice of veal or pork, coated in breadcrumbs and fried.
-It can be served for lunch or for dinner, either with roasted potatoes or spaetzle (small dumplings), rotkraut (red cabbage) or beetroot.
-And – of course – beer.
+When it is veal, it is called a Wienerschnitzel.

-Here’s an easy recipe for pork schnitzel that serves two, using a meal kit with a recipe from Hello Fresh.
+Here’s an easy recipe for schnitzel that serves two.

 - Salt and pepper